Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The bridge was a toll bridge, and the circular tower, the Torre de Muniz was constructed to guard the bridge to prevent any crossing without paying the toll first.

 After visiting the historic site, begin the second climb of the day on the AS-375.
 Be very careful as there is no shoulder on this road and it is very busy!
-You have not quite a kilometer to negotiate on this busy road - quite the long way.
+You have not quite a kilometer to negotiate along it - quite the long way.
 Walk on the left, facing traffic!

-Walk by a sign for the town of Cruze, with a few buildings.
-Come next to the large interchange with the AS-116.
-Stay on the AS-375 and walk under the AS-116 after the Camino sign below.
+Next, walk by a sign for the town of Cruze, with a few buildings.
+Come next to the large interchange with the AS-116, pictured below.
+The signs here I thought were a bit confusing.
+Stay straight on the AS-375, neither going up the hill to the right, nor to the left.

-Come to the Río Nalón and cross the historic 18th century bridge, the Puente de La Carretera de Castilla, not pictured.
-I saw the Camino de Santiago sign for the bridge, but I didn't realize that it had arches as we walked over it, otherwise I would have tried to get a good shot of it.
-The arches are out of view as you walk over the bridge.
+Next, come to the Río Nalón and cross the historic 18th century bridge, the Puente de La Carretera de Castilla, pictured below.
+I saw the Camino de Santiago sign for the 18th century bridge, and tried to take a decent photograph of the actual arches of the bridge, but I could not get a good angle of it.
+It has the typical arches but they are out of view as you walk over the bridge.

 This toll house was also a place to collect a toll from those crossing the bridge in the 19th century.
 Supposedly, the pilgrims were exempt from this toll, according to the blog in the link below.